surya-melarkode/devops-secrets-training/README.md

 # DevOps Secrets Training

 > [!IMPORTANT]
+> Disclaimer: I specify Azure, AKS, Vault, ..etc. because, its what I have experience with.
+> The tools discussed today are be used in any environment.

+> [!IMPORTANT]
 > Disclaimer: The code in shell script was put together using example code found in various resources.
 > These resources have been mentioned in the references section of this document.
 > The sole purpose of the shell script is for demo and self-paced practice.